baal98/PhoneBookSimpleApp/README.md

 3. Editing an existing user.

-4. Searching a user according to specified criteria and display the result.
+4. Searching user according to specified criteria and display the result.

 5. Show all users in the database.